carlopizzuto/OS-PROJECT3/devlog.md

 [05/11] [1:00]
 I was adding some comments and removing bad code when I came across a bug in the split mechanism, the parent id of the original root was not being updated in the index file, so I fixed it.
 I also made some changes to the `create` command to make it more understandable structure wise.
 I may do some other small changes, but right now the b-tree is working as expected and tomorrow I'll start on the `search` command.

+[05/11] [17:00]
+I plan on finishing everything today.
+I'll probably start by implementing the search command and then I'll move on to the `load`, `print` and `extract` commands.